jarviscanada/jarvis_data_eng_derek/linux_sql/README.md

 ## <h3>*scripts:*

-The bash agent collects server usage data, then insert into PostgreSQL instance.
+The bash agent collects server usage data, then insert into postgres instance.
 The agent is installed to all the hosts/servers/nodes, and it consists of two bash scripts:

 + **host_info.sh:** collects server hardware specifications and insert into database, and it is only run once when installing.
 + **host_usage.sh:** collect current host usage and insert into database, and crontab job will make it run every minute.